MicrosoftDocs/azure-devops-docs/docs/report/powerbi/reporting-roadmap.md

 ::: moniker range="azure-devops-2019"

-The Analytics Service in in Public Preview for Azure DevOps Server 2019.
+The Analytics Service is in Public Preview for Azure DevOps Server 2019.
 You gain access to it by [installing the Analytics Marketplace extension](../dashboards/analytics-extension.md).
 Installing it provides several [advanced widgets](../dashboards/analytics-widgets.md), [Power BI integration](index.md), and access to the [OData feed](../extend-analytics/index.md).

 The Analytics Service will become generally available in the next major release of Azure DevOps Server.
 While in Public Preview, the Analytics extension is free.